sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

    \A. Abad, R. Barrio, F. Blesa, M. Rodriguez.
 Algorithm 924. *ACM Transactions on Mathematical Software*, *39* no. 1 (2012), 1-28.

 ..
+[ABS2004] Noga Alon, Itai Benjamini and Alan Stacey, Percolation on finite
+             graphs and isoperimetric inequalities, The Annals of Probability 32 (2004), no.  3A, 1727–1745.

+..
 [ADKF1970] \V. Arlazarov, E. Dinic, M. Kronrod,
               and I. Faradzev.
 'On Economical Construction of the Transitive Closure of a Directed Graph.'